Pwned Password Check

 Remote Desktop Manager makes it easy to make strong passwords.
 The built-in Password Generator creates secure passwords, following your specifications for password length and complexity.
 The password generator is available on every entry beside the field where you enter a password.

-Remote Desktop Manager also has a Password Analyzer that provides feedback on all your passwords.
+Remote Desktop Manager also has a Entry Security Analyzer that provides feedback on all your passwords.
 A rating is included on the entry.
 It uses Zxcvbn to evaluate passwords.

-You can also create a report of all your passwords by using the Password Analyzer in the Tools tab.
+You can also create a report of all your passwords by using the Entry Security Analyzer in the Tools tab.